 My self-study in Taiwanese included listening to music, serialized dramas (soapbox operas), news broadcasts, and the political propaganda of the Democratic Progressive Party (DPP) in Taiwan.
 I was especially interested in the DPP propaganda because it, having been founded in 1986, was the first opposition party to the Kuomintang.
 The DPP was a party supported by the majority of the native-born Taiwanese because it advocated human rights and the right of self-determination for the Taiwanese people.
 I remember spending many hours listening to the speeches of early DPP leaders like Huang Hsin-Chieh, Huang Chao-Nan, and Hsu Hsin-Liang.

 Acquiring Taiwanese was a fantastic experience for me.
 It made me more aware of the spoken varieties of Chinese, and also, most importantly, gave me an insight into the thoughts and lives of the native Taiwanese.
 The important thing now is for me to maintain my Taiwanese skills.
 This can only be done by conversing with Taiwanese over the Internet or by making frequent trips to Taiwan.
 Unfortunately, if you don't use a language, you will lose it.

 Latest Developments in Maintaining Taiwanese

 In Thailand right now I have little opportunity to speak Taiwanese.
 Almost all of the local people speak Thai, and the Thai-Chinese here speak the Taechiu sub-dialect of Minnan which is about 30 percent similar to Taiwanese.
 Fortunately, I was able to hear and use Taiwanese a lot during my visit to Taiwan at the end of November 2014. l first visited my son, his mother, and some ex-relatives who are all native Taiwanese.
 I then spent an additional two days touring Taipei with my present Thai wife.
 It was a very interesting experience interpreting between the Thai language and Taiwanese.
-At present, I am continuing my Taiwanese education through online study.
+At present, I am continuing my Taiwanese education through online study and review.

 Learning a New Dialect of a Language